gkeais/435_exercises/visualizing_genes_exercise/.ipynb_checkpoints/visualizing_genes_tutorial-checkpoint.md

 - After expanding the gene panel, you will see all the possible gene versions, with the primary version at the top.
 In the case of RpL36, there are 5 possible versions of the gene (see below).

-- The gene models include 5'UTRs, exons, introns, and 3'UTRs.
+- The gene models include the 5'UTR, exons, introns, and the 3'UTR.
 These are indicated in the image below for RpL36.

 <br/>